user578/netbox/docs/configuration/miscellaneous.md

 Default: `0` (retries disabled)

 The maximum number of times a background task will be retried before being marked as failed.

+---

+## WEBHOOK_HEADERS

+Default: {} (empty)

+Default, optional user-supplied HTTP headers to be sent with webhook requests in addition to the HTTP content type.